 The sigmoid function has the following mathematical form.

-It takes a real-value number and converts it into values in the range [0, 1] (large negative numbers convert to 0 and large positive numbers convert to 1).
+It takes a real-value number and converts it into values in the range $[0, 1]$ (large negative numbers are converted to 0 and large positive numbers are converted to 1).
 Its main drawbacks are the vanishing gradient problem and the fact that its output is not zero-centered.